sanderslab/magellanmapper/docs/install.md

 Additional errors:

 - An error with VTK has prevented display of 3D images at least as of VTK 8.1.2 on RHEL 7.5, though the same VTK version works on Ubuntu 18.04
-- PyQt5 5.12 may give an `FT_Get_Font_Format` error, requiring manual downgrade to 5.11.3, though 5.12 works on Ubuntu 18.04

 ### Display issues